Furkan-Gulsen/Furkan-Gulsen/README.md

 I am Muhammed Furkan Gulsen 🧔

 I live in Istanbul and studying software engineering at Beykent University🏫.
 I developed myself on the web for over 5 years.
 I am currently working as a full stack developer at an AI supported media technology company👨‍💻.
 I have been working on artificial intelligence for about two year.
-Anymore my future career will be on artificial intelligence😎.

 ## 👯 Communities
 - Leader Development Program (LIGEP) - Trainee (2022-♾)
 - BEU Google Developer Student Club (DSC) - Lead (2021-♾)